mperham/mprm/README.md

 # MPRM

-MMPRM (Mike's Package Repository Manager) is an OS-independent Package Repository tool.
+MPRM (Mike's Package Repository Manager) is an OS-independent Package Repository tool.
 It allows you to quickly build Debian and Yum Package Repositories.

 ## Purpose